lodenrogue/breakthrough/README.md

 The Entity system has a few core packages.

 1. entites - Where the Entity interface and all derived Entity implementations should go.
 There is a SimpleEntity implementation that should fit many uses of the interface.
 This class can be extended with a constructor that calls SimpleEntity as super().
-Any entity classes that need additional functionality should enxtend the SimpleEntity class, in most cases, and add the necessary functionality.
+Any entity classes that need additional functionality should extend the SimpleEntity class, in most cases, and add the necessary functionality.

 2. components - This includes two packages.
     a. rendercomponents - Where any render functionalities should be written.
 There is an interface called RenderComponent.
 This interface should be implemented and it's render() method used for render code.